-This seminar introduces students to Critical Race Theory and Feminist Legal Theory.
+This course introduces students to Critical Race Theory and Feminist Legal Theory.
 The class will explore three major questions during the semester: What comprises Critical Race Theory and Feminist Legal Theory?
 Do these areas of study remain relevant?
 If so, what can legal scholars, educators, and practitioners draw from them to effect social justice through legal institutions?
-Students who successfully complete this seminar will: Identify, describe, and interpret the fundamental principles of critical race theory and feminist legal theory; Critically engage with scholarly literature; Use critical race theory and feminist legal theory as a lens for thinking critically about how to effect social justice through legal institutions; Demonstrate competency in academic legal writing; Demonstrate competency in public speaking, including the ability to engage in meaningful and respectful discussions around the topics of race and gender.
+Students who successfully complete this course will: Identify, describe, and interpret the fundamental principles of critical race theory and feminist legal theory; Critically engage with scholarly literature; Use critical race theory and feminist legal theory as a lens for thinking critically about how to effect social justice through legal institutions; Demonstrate competency in academic legal writing; Demonstrate competency in public speaking, including the ability to engage in meaningful and respectful discussions around the topics of race and gender.

 This course DOES NOT satisfies the upper-level writing seminar requirement.